-- a.
-Penalty based on discipline code. - b.
-Penalties for school work missed during the unexcused absence (based on existing staff developed guidelines). - c.
-Students who are illegally absent will receive a grade of zero for work missed.
+- A. Penalty based on discipline code. - B. Penalties for school work missed during the unexcused absence (based on existing staff developed guidelines). - C. Students who are illegally absent may receive a grade of zero for work missed.

 Child Abuse

 New York State's Child Protection Services Law is designed to prevent abused and maltreated children "from suffering further injury and impairment" at the hands of the persons legally responsible for them.